r-huijts/rijksmuseum-mcp-client/README.md

-# Electron MCP Client for Rijksmuseum API
+# Rijksmuseum MCP Client for Rijksmuseum MCP Server

-An Electron-based desktop application that integrates with the Rijksmuseum API using the Model Context Protocol (MCP).
+An Electron-based desktop application that integrates with the Rijksmuseum MCP server using the Model Context Protocol (MCP).
 This client enables AI-powered interactions with the Rijksmuseum's art collection through a chat interface.

 ## Features